Sampling perspectives on sparse exchangeable graphs: Acknowledgments

-The authors would like to thank Daniel Roy for many helpful discussions, and Svante Janson for many valuable comments and suggestions on an earlier draft.
-Victor Veitch was partially supported by U.S.\ Air Force Office of Scientific Research grant \#FA9550-15-1-0074 and an internship at Microsoft Research New England.
+The authors thank Daniel Roy for many helpful discussions, Svante Janson for many valuable comments and suggestions on an earlier draft and the anonymous referee for detailed and helpful comments.